open5e/open5e/content/srd/Spellcasting/spells_a-z/c/contact-other-plane.md

 On a successful save, you can ask the entity up to five questions.
 You must ask your questions before the spell ends.
-The GM answers each question with one word, such as “yes,” “no,” “maybe,” “never,” “irrelevant,” or “unclear” (if the entity doesn’t know the answer to the question).
+The GM answers each question with one word, such as "yes," "no," "maybe," "never," "irrelevant," or "unclear" (if the entity doesn’t know the answer to the question).
 If a one word answer would be misleading, the GM might instead offer a short phrase as an answer.